 About Azure Standard

-Azure Standard is an online company that allows you to order goods online and then pick it up nearby on set delivery days.
+Azure Standard is an online company that allows you to order bulk food online and then pick it up nearby on set delivery days.
 NB: the company doesn’t ship directly to your door so you need to make sure there’s a drop-off location near you.
 They’re located mainly on the West Coast and in the Midwest.

 Most of their foods are certified organic and everything is minimally processed and they offer most of their dry goods in bulk options ranging from 1 to 25 pounds of product.
 I bought a 5 pound bag of soybeans which did come in a plastic bag.
 Still, a large plastic bag can serve any number of purposes before it’s thrown away.
 The cardboard box it was packaged in was repurposed from another order and even had some information on the front about the initiative, which I really liked.